-SB8 went into effect in September 2021 and allowed private citizens to sue anyone suspected
+SB8 went into effect in September 2021 and allowed private citizens to sue anyone suspected of assisting an abortion that occurred after six weeks of pregnancy. §§ 170A.001-7 officially went into effect starting August 25, 2022.

 Classification: Total Ban.
-Early Implementation of stringent gestational age ban.
+Early implementation of stringent gestational age ban.